To boost your chances of getting a credit card, make sure you know your credit score and leverage prequalification tools.

 When it’s time to actually fill out a card application, make sure your information is accurate and complete.
 When you list your estimated income, don’t forget to include any side money you earn.

-Additionally, you should avoid applying for too many credit card offers at once.
-Beyond effects to your credit score from hard pulls, applying for too many cards in a short period of time signals to issuers that you are desperate for credit and a risky investment.
+Avoid applying for too many credit card offers at once.
+Beyond effects to your credit score from hard pulls, applying for too many cards in a short period of time signals to issuers that you’re desperate for credit and a risky investment.

-The most important thing you can do to boost your chances of being approved for a credit card is to do your research.
-You should make sure you know your credit score to determine which cards you qualify for and that the card’s benefits are best for you.
-Then, you can take advantage of prequalification tools like CardMatch to see what cards you can get before you apply.
-Just keep in mind that just because you aren’t prequalified for a card doesn’t mean you won’t be approved.
+The most important thing you can do to boost your chances of being approved when you apply for a credit card is to do your research.
+Make sure you know your credit score to determine which cards you qualify for and that the card’s benefits are best for you.
+Then, you can take advantage of prequalification tools like CardMatch to see which cards you can get before you apply.
+Keep in mind that just because you aren’t prequalified for a card doesn’t mean you won’t be approved.